MBODM/AspNetCoreNodeLike/README.md

 # AspNetCoreNodeLike
-A very basic Web Api example, using ASP.NET Core the Node.js style
+A very basic Web Api example, using ASP.NET Core the Node.js way

 #### What it is: